-Performance during the year: The Company operates a United Kingdom Accreditation Service scheme for environmental management and is certified to the environmental management systems standard ISO 14001:2015 which is designed to enhance environmental performance, fulfil compliance obligations and achieve environmental objectives, all of which contribute to the achievement of the Company's KPIs.
+Performance during the year: The Company operates a United Kingdom Accreditation Service scheme for environmental management and is certified to the environmental management systems standard ISO 14001:2015.
+The ISO 14001 standard is designed to enhance environmental performance, fulfil compliance obligations and achieve environmental objectives, all of which contribute to the achievement of the Company's KPIs.
 A full recertification assessment was carried out in March 2020 and surveillance audits are carried out twice per calendar year, the last one being conducted in October 2021.
 Continued certification was confirmed following each audit.

 The Company's carbon footprint reporting framework is certified under the Certified Emissions Measurement and Reduction Scheme for compliance with ISO 14064-1:2006.
 The last full audit was undertaken in August 2021, where continued certification was confirmed.
-Remote working and less travel have led a further reduction the Company's carbon footprint to 16,237 tonnes (2020: 16,672 tonnes).
-This improvement (combined with Northern Powergrid (Northeast) plc) demonstrated a carbon footprint reduction of 49% at 31 December 2021, well ahead of the original 10% commitment and in line with the forecast of 50% by the end of the ED1 Period.
+Remote working and less travel has led to a further reduction in the Company's carbon footprint to 14,496 tonnes (2020: 14,901 tonnes).
+This improvement (combined with Northern Powergrid (Yorkshire) plc) demonstrated a carbon footprint reduction of 49% at 31 December 2021, well ahead of the original 10% commitment and in line with the forecast of 50% by the end of the ED1 Period.

-In support of the target to further reduce oil and fluid loss, the 2021 annual environmental improvement plan included replacing fluid-filled cables and locating cable fluid leaks more quickly resulting in a total fluid loss of 21,498 litres (2020: 24,032).
-In relation to the Business Plan commitment, at 31 December 2021, the Company and its affiliate (Northern Powergrid (Northeast) plc) had achieved a 43% reduction in oil and fluid loss, well ahead of the original 15% commitment and on target to achieve a 49% reduction by the end of the ED1 Period.
+In support of the target to further reduce oil and fluid loss, the 2021 annual environmental improvement plan included replacing fluid-filled cables and locating cable fluid leaks more quickly.
+This was hampered by a small number of leaking cable circuits where location prohibited sufficient fluid recovery resulting in a total fluid loss of 8,986 litres (2020: 7,205).
+In relation to the Business Plan commitment, at 31 December 2021, the Company and its affiliate (Northern Powergrid (Yorkshire) plc) had achieved a 43% reduction in oil and fluid loss, well ahead of the original 15% commitment and on target to achieve a 49% reduction by the end of the ED1 Period.